 “Chestnut man, do come in.
 Chestnut man, do come in.
 Have you any chestnuts that you’ve brought for me today?
 Thank you kindly, won’t you stay…”

-A brutal murder of a single mother is discovered by the murder squad in Copenhagen, her hand amputated and a chestnut man left at the scene.
+The murder squad in Copenhagen find the body of a single mother, her hand amputated and a chestnut man left at the scene.
 A revelation reveals that a fingerprint left on the chestnut matches the fingerprint of a young girl declared dead after she went missing a year ago.
-A series of similar murders occur, each more brutal than the next and the same chestnut figure and fingerprints found at the scene.
-The police must work fast to find out why the women are being targeted, the significance of the chestnut men, the mystery behind the fingerprint and crucially, the psychopath who is terrorising the city.
+A series of similar murders occurs, each more brutal than the last and the iconic chestnut figure and fingerprints found at the scene.
+The police must work fast to find out why the women are being targeted, the significance of the chestnut men, the mystery behind the fingerprint, and crucially, the psychopath who is terrorising the city.

 Classic Nordic noir

-What even is Nordic noir?!
-I had no idea until recently and I’ve decided it’s definitely a genre I want to explore more of.
+I had no idea what Nordic noir was until I read The Chestnut Man and it’s definitely a genre I want to explore more of.
 It’s a type of Scandi crime fiction that often features dark storylines and gloomy settings.
 This book certainly had those two major characteristics.
 If you can recommend any books in this setting, please throw them my way.